tmm1/flyapp-mastodon/README.md

 #### App

+Fork this repo and clone a copy of it.
+Choose a name for your app that isn't already taken on Fly, and run the script `bin/name YOURNAME`.
+Follow this readme from inside your repo, after you have run the script, so that all of the steps will be updated for the name of your Fly app.

 ```
 $ fly apps create mastodon-example
 $ fly scale memory 1024 # Rails + Sidekiq needs more than 512